anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_repositories_anchor_r.md

 | [anchor-r-experiment](https://github.com/anchoranalysis/anchor-r/tree/master/anchor-r-experiment) | Utilities for accessing the structured output from an Anchor experiment |
 | [anchor-r-nuclei](https://github.com/anchoranalysis/anchor-r/tree/master/anchor-r-experiment) | Functions to help with nuclei segmentation pipelines. |

-## Code Structure
+### Code structure

-- Each function is documented in its header (in the respective *R/* subfolder)
+- Each function is documented in its header (in the respective `R/` subdirectory)
-- The *NAMESPACE* file specifies which functions are publicly-exposed
+- The `NAMESPACE` file specifies which functions are publicly-exposed
-- R-package dependencies are listed in the *DESCRIPTION* file and in *NAMESPACE*
+- R-package dependencies are listed in the `DESCRIPTION` file and in `NAMESPACE`

-## Installing a package (before using in a script elsewhere)
+## Installation

-The packages are not on [CRAN](https://cran.r-project.org/) and thus cannot be imported through the usual R functions, until first installed on the local system.
-To build and install locally either:
+{% include warning.html content="The packages are not on [CRAN](https://cran.r-project.org/) and thus cannot be imported through the usual R functions" %}

+Before using these functions in a script elsewhere, a package must be installed locally, either:

 - Use [RStudio](https://www.rstudio.com/), open each project, and select the *Build & Reload* button in the *Build* panel in the top-right, or
-- Use the make script (**make.bat** / **make.sh**) in the repository's top-level folder. **N.B. please first add your R executable to the system path**
+- Use the make script (``make.bat``/ ``make.sh``) in the packages's top-level folder (after first **adding your R executable to the system path**).

 {% include links.html %}